Faire/mjml-react/README.md

 ## Limitations

-Currently `mjml` and `mjml-react` libraries are meant to be run inside a node.
+Currently `mjml` and `@faire/mjml-react` libraries are meant to be run inside a node.

 ## Example project